ChalkyT/ChalkyT/README.md

-- 👋 Hi, I’m @ChalkyT
+- 👋 Hi, I’m Rhian
-- 👀 I’m interested in Music, Surfing and now Coding
+- 👀 I’m interested in Music and Coding
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently studying CS50x
-- 💞️ I’m looking to collaborate on projects involved in learning Web Development
+- 💞️ I’m looking to collaborate on Spotify projects
 - 📫 How to reach me ...

 <!---